 Even if you're an avid national park visitor with lots of stamps in your park passport book, Alaska's parks are a different sort of experience.
 They are massive, remote, and largely inaccessible but by small plane.
 Most have no roads or trails.
 Only a handful have facilities within their boundaries.
 They're wild and untouched.

-But, with a bit of effort and knowhow, Alaska's "elite 8" national parks are within your reach.
+But, with a bit of effort and knowhow, Alaska's "Elite 8" national parks are within your reach.
 Trust us, it'll be worth it!

 1. Denali National Park

 Though Denali National Park is one of the most "accessible" park in Alaska (you can reach the entrance by both train and car/motorcoach) to see the big mountains at its core you'll want to hop aboard a flightseeing tour from Talkeetna.
 In an hour you'll fly among some of the park's most beautiful and dramatic landmarks: The Kahiltna Glacier and vast Ruth Gorge, Foraker, Mather, Moose's Tooth, and even Denali itself.
+Once you've done that, head into the park by road on a guided wildlife bus tour.

 2. Kenai Fjords National Park